Ben Krefta for hire...

 How shall we do this?..

-The best thing to do is e-mail me a proposal or brief.
-I can create tailored work for private use, such as a family portrait or for commercial use, i.e. character designs for web sites or games.
+The best thing to do is e-mail me a detailed proposal or brief.
 If you have an idea of what you're looking to pay or a set budget, let me know.
-If you are a company, it'd be useful if you could include the following:
+If possible I'd REALLY appreciate it if you could include the following:

 • Audience: General information about who the target audience is (this helps convey the general scope of the project).

-• Objectives: Objectives can be as broad as "keeping the audience informed about our company" or it can be as specific as "get registered users of out product to order the upgrade".
+• Objectives: Objectives can be as broad as "keeping the audience informed about our company" or it can be as specific as "get registered users of our product to order the upgrade".

-• Vehicle: What is the piece to be created?
-Book cover design, a selection of characters, a web design, or see list above.
+• Vehicle: What is the piece to be created? *SEE ABOVE* Book cover design, a selection of characters, a web design, or see list above.

 • Look and feel: General direction about the company positioning and it's target market: for example, "A cutting-edge design that appeals to tech-savvy Gen-X readers who surf the internet daily" or "a down-to-earth style that appeal to college educated women over 50".

-• Specifications: Rights needed.
+• Specifications: Licensing rights required.
 How the design will be used.
 Finished size.
 Colour scheme, and so on.

 • Time frame: Goal date to have the design completed by.
 (Is a specific event or mailing distribution being targeted?)